google/koladata/docs/api_reference.md

     x: DataSlice or DataBag to serialize.
     riegeli_options: A string with riegeli/records writer options.
 See https://github.com/google/riegeli/blob/master/doc/record_writer_options.md
         for details.
-If not provided, default options will be used.
+If not provided, 'snappy' will be used.

   Returns:
     Serialized data.